“You will always know more about your child than the experts.”

 - Subject Specific Support: For subject areas beyond your knowledge, employ tutors, e-tutors, online educational programs or even subject specific youtube videos.

 Use a special reading instruction program (see Section 6.1 for suggestions).

 Train in the delivery of cognitive remedial tools (See Chapter 5 for suggestions).

 Work with an educational therapist when you have questions or concerns.

 Provide assistive technology devices and applications to help your child accommodate deficit areas (see the Assistive Technology page).

-Teaching student with dyslexia on your own can be very rewarding but at times it may prove to be a frustrating and lonely prospect.
+Teaching a student with dyslexia on your own can be very rewarding but at times it may prove to be a frustrating and lonely prospect.
 Luckily there are now more advocacy groups and community support for dyslexics than ever before.
 Here are a few: